jasewhatson/metcash-web-service/README.md

 **Error and failure handling**

 In our product package errors are handled by checking the result of appropriate calls to things like DB reads/writes via calling checkErr().
 If an error is found, panic and print the error msg & stack trace.
-Alternatively, we good log the error here.
+Alternatively, we could log the error in checkErr().

 **Validation**